awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_directory_join_privileges.md

 However, as a best practice, you should use an account that has only the minimum privileges necessary\.
 The following procedure demonstrates how to create a new group called `Joiners` and delegate the privileges to this group that are needed to join computers to the directory\.

-You must perform this procedure on a machine that is joined to your directory and has the **Active Directory User and Computers** MMC snap\-in installed\.
+You must perform this procedure on a computer that is joined to your directory and has the **Active Directory User and Computers** MMC snap\-in installed\.
 You must also be logged in as a domain administrator\.

 **To delegate join privileges for Simple AD**